-DO NOT SUBSTITUTE ONIVYDE for or with other drug products containing irinotecan.
-(See Warnings and Precautions, General, Other Formulations of Irinotecan)
+DO NOT SUBSTITUTE ONIVYDE for or with other drug products containing irinotecan (see 3 SERIOUS WARNINGS AND PRECAUTIONS BOX, 4 DOSAGE AND ADMINISTRATION, and 7 WARNINGS AND PRECAUTIONS, General, Other formulations of irinotecan).

 ONIVYDE is not indicated as a single agent for the treatment of patients with metastatic adenocarcinoma of the pancreas.